The Library offers a range of training and customised workshops to help your students develop the skills needed to become lifelong learners.

 For academically at-risk students, take advantage of our referral service to assist the Study Support team in contacting these students directly.

-Our study support package includes one-to-one consultations with academic skills advisors and librarians, the Study KnowHow drop-in sessions, and an option to embed workshops in your course to address specific skills gaps.
+Our study support package includes one-to-one consultations with academic skills advisors and librarians, and an option to embed workshops in your course to address specific skills gaps.

 Email email@example.com to organise a workshop with an academic skills advisor and/or a librarian.